larafun/suite/README.md

 # Larafun Suite
 A small collection of classes and traits that will make your Laravel development even more awesome!

-## Refactoring

-We aim for the following functionalities

- - [ ] Respond with models
- - [ ] Respond with paginatable Eloquent collections
- - [ ] An easy way to paginate DB queries
- - [ ] An easy way to change the default behaviour:
-    - meta keys
-    - data keys
-    - pagination keys
-    - pagination position
-    - default transformer
-    - default paginator
-    - default Eloquent Collection
- - [ ] An easy way to build files
-    - models
-    - filters
-    - resources
-- [ ] Grooming
-    - Rename the Eloquent Collection
-    - ResourceableTrait: Use a configurable resource
-      - Use the Resourceable trait in the Collection?
-    - Builder: registerRealScopes
-    - Query Builder: register macro to return a Resourceable Collection
-    - Drop the Queryable Trait?
-    - Drop the Paginatable Trait?
-    - Drop the ResourceCollection and CollectionResource in favour of Resource
-    - Do we need the PaginationFactory?
-    - Filters add Formatters and Sanitizers
-    - Contracts - do we need them all?
-    - config - check comments and adapt
-    - check that all commands are working properly
-    - PresentableCollection - rename it
-    - composer - check that all dependencies are met

-- [ ] Find a good way to apply the paginator.
-- [ ] Fix the failing tests.
-    - Build tests for the new features

-- [ ] Read the docs
-    - Add plenty of examples and use cases

 ## Installation

 Requires PHP > 7.0, Laravel > 5.5